chiaramasci/traveller_frontend/STEPS.md

 store.getState()
 store.subscribe(() => console.log('Look ma, Redux!!')) //we have added a callback that is triggered whenever an action is dispatched store.dispatch( addArticle({ title: 'React Redux Tutorial for Beginners', id: 1 }) )

+AJAX
+-> redux-thunk
+npm i redux-thunk --save-dev

+and import it in the store